GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Spanner_Change_Streams_to_BigQuery.md

 ### Optional Parameters

 * **spannerProjectId** (Spanner Project ID): Project to read change streams from.
 The default for this parameter is the project where the Dataflow pipeline is running.
+* **spannerDatabaseRole** (Spanner database role): Database role user assumes while reading from the change stream.
+The database role should have required privileges to read from change stream.
+If a database role is not specified, the user should have required IAM permissions to read from the database.
 * **spannerMetadataTableName** (Cloud Spanner metadata table name): The Cloud Spanner change streams connector metadata table name to use.
 If not provided, a Cloud Spanner change streams connector metadata table will automatically be created during the pipeline flow.
 This parameter must be provided when updating an existing pipeline and should not be provided otherwise.
 * **rpcPriority** (Priority for Spanner RPC invocations): The request priority for Cloud Spanner calls.
 The value must be one of: [HIGH,MEDIUM,LOW].
 Defaults to: HIGH.
 * **spannerHost** (Cloud Spanner Endpoint to call): The Cloud Spanner endpoint to call in the template.
 Only used for testing.
 (Example: https://batch-spanner.googleapis.com).